shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 All of a sudden, the fuzzy warmth of the pup grew.
 It crawled up Pantrinome's arm and lodged itself in her heart.
 It overtook her chest in a big fireball of emotion, pushing out the mechanical drive to wage war.
 Her pulled back ears pricked forward, her furrowed eyebrows eased, and her downtrodden countenance turned up.
 An inexplicable euphoria filled her chest cavity.
 Ersatzica, the newborn pup, had melted her cold heart.

-Pantrinome reached down for the wolf mother's hand, and placed it on her own pregnant belly.
+Pantrinome reached down for the wolf mother's hand and placed it on her own pregnant belly.
 She looked into the wolf mother's eyes and smiled.
 The wolf mother closed her eyes.
 The kittens wriggled inside Pantrinome as the wolf mother held her hand there.

 She looked up at the expecting cat mother.
 "I hope someday I can meet yours, too."